setavenger/p2p-chat/README.md

 The frontend will be started when running `docker-compose up` in the base directory.
 This will create the backend which communicates with the host.
 Furthermore, a webpage which will be the frontend of the application.
 Accessible on `http://localhost:3000`.
-This can be changed in the docker-compose file in the base directory
+If you need to run it on a different port this can be changed in the docker-compose file in the base directory.